-Students improve reading comprehension, expand cultural understanding, and work collaboratively within small groups to create performances that teach classmates about the cultures of the world.
-In an exercise based on Brazilian artist/activist Dr. Augusto Boal's Image Theatre exercises, students will form themselves into human sculptures (tableaux), that express cultural concepts from the countries they have read about.
+Students work collaboratively to create performances that teach classmates about nations of the world as they relate to each other and the US.
+Along the way, students improve reading comprehension, expand cultural understanding, and increase awareness of international issues.
+In an exercise based on Brazilian artist/activist Dr. Augusto Boal's Image Theatre exercises, students form themselves into human sculptures (tableaux), that express cultural/economic/environmental interactions between the countries they have read about and the US.
 Some students will be silent physical performers, while others will narrate and explicate the tableaux.
 When students reflect in writing about their collaborative strategies, their performance tactics, and the cultural tendencies at work in their own classroom, they turn the lens of cultural awareness on themselves and their group's inner workings, completing the conceptual circle of the exercise.
-By exploring the intersections of culture, text, and performance, by working with the relationships between physical expression, visual expression, and verbal expression, and by developing greater awareness of their own cultural tendencies, students become more sophisticated cross-cultural communicators.
+Students become more sophisticated global citizens by exploring the intersections of culture, text, and performance, by working with the relationships between physical expression, visual expression, and verbal expression, and by developing greater awareness of their own cultural tendencies.